tjbencomo/scc-meta-analysis/README.md

 # scc-meta-analysis
 This repo contains code for "Gene expression landscape of cutaneous squamous cell carcinoma progression" by Bencomo and Lee.

-## Data Processing
+## Data
+### Processed Data
 Raw FASTQ data were processed using a Snakemake workflow with STAR and RSEM.
 It can be found [here](https://github.com/tjbencomo/nmsc-star).

-## Data
-### Processed Data
 The processed data for this project is available at [Zenodo](https://zenodo.org/records/10272679).

 ### Raw Data